subpurple/escargot/CONTRIBUTING.md

 	127.0.0.1 ows.messenger.msn.com
 	127.0.0.1 rsi.hotmail.com
 	```
+	(Note about the `127.0.0.1 login.live.com` entry: **BE SURE TO REMOVE IT OR COMMENT IT OUT AFTER TESTING OR ELSE YOU WON'T BE ABLE TO LOG ON TO ANY OFFICIAL MICROSOFT SERVICES!!**)

 ## Yahoo!

-- for version 5.5, use a **clean** install (specifically, of [build 1244](http://www.oldversion.com/windows/yahoo-messenger-5-5-0-1244)) and patch the following registry values:
+- for version 5.5, use a **clean** install and patch the following registry values:
 	- `HKEY_CURRENT_USER\SOFTWARE\Yahoo\Pager\IPLookup` -> `127.0.0.1,127.0.0.1`
 	- `HKEY_CURRENT_USER\SOFTWARE\Yahoo\Pager\socket server` -> `localhost`
 	- `HKEY_CURRENT_USER\SOFTWARE\Yahoo\Pager\FileTransfer\Server Name` -> `localhost`